tenable/audit_scripts/README.md

 Python script that wraps around executing `nasl` and a compliance plugin to parse audit files and output to JSON or other information.

+## cli_scanning

+Collection of instructions and Python script to execute CLI scans on a local Nessus scanner, or in Tenable.io via the API.